netantho/epicslide/README.md

 If a theme does not provide HTML and JS files, those from the default theme will be used.
 CSS is not optional.

-Last, you can also copy the whole theme directory to your presentation one by passing the `--copy-theme` option to the `landslide` command:
+Last, you can also copy the whole theme directory to your presentation one by passing the `--copy-theme` option to the `epicslide` command:

-    $ landslide slides.md -t /path/to/some/theme --copy-theme
+    $ epicslide slides.md -t /path/to/some/theme --copy-theme

 # User stylesheets and Javascripts

 If you don't want to bother making your own theme for tweaking up a bit your presentation style and/or add some interactivity using tiny bits of Javascript, you can include your own user css and js files to the generated presentation.

-This feature is only available if you use a landslide configuration file, by setting the `css` and/or `js` flags:
+This feature is only available if you use a epicslide configuration file, by setting the `css` and/or `js` flags:

-    [landslide]
+    [epicslide]
     theme  = /path/to/my/beautiful/theme
     source = slides.mdown
     css =    custom.css